BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

 ## Make Your Own Trees

 Getting all this in your head can be difficult.
-It helps me to visualize these things, when I can, so I wrote a little program to do that.
+It helps me to visualize these things, when I can, so I wrote a program to do that.
 Purple circles indicate empty sets.
-Everything else is labelled.
 The "height balance" of a tree is the height of the right subtree minus the height of the left.
 Do note that the program interprets all values as strings, so `a` through `z` may work better than numbers if you want to try a large number of values.